OutSystems/docs-product/src/extensibility-and-integration/external-database/integrate-external-db-ib.md

 * An external database integration created in Integration Builder only supports one database at a time.

 * It is not possible to change attribute data types for external database tables.

-* Default values are fixed and defined by Integration Builder as i done by other external providers, such as SAP and Salesforce.

 * It is not possible to rename entities.